jtsternberg/LocalGPT/ROADMAP.md

 - [ ] Ollama
 - [ ] DeepSeek

+## PHP Library

+- [ ] Expose a public PHP API for using LocalGPT in your own PHP projects.

 ## Non-interactive Mode

 - [ ] Add a `-m`/`--message` and `-f`/`--messageFile` flag to the `chat` command.